 When Will was a preschooler, we used a Montessori curriculum with some Montessori-inspired seasonal/holiday activities.
 Christina is 5 years younger than Will, so as a preschooler she had a Montessori curriculum with some Montessori-inspired seasonal/holiday activities and some Montessori-inspired activities with the theme of Will’s current unit study.
 Will’s and Christina’s elementary-school years and up used unit studies while following many Montessori principles.

 You could use a literature-based theme, science theme, historical theme, seasonal theme, music or art theme – whatever you choose as a focal point of interest.
-For example, The Adventures of Bear has a bear unit for preschoolers, focusing on children’s fiction such as Corduroy (photo), We’re Going on a Bear Hunt, and Blueberries for Sal.
+For example, Nurturing Learning has a bear unit for preschoolers, focusing on children’s fiction such as Corduroy (photo), We’re Going on a Bear Hunt, and Blueberries for Sal.

 2. Select a starting date and length of time for the unit.

 Many homeschoolers will follow a theme for a week, a few weeks, or a month.
 I know of many homeschoolers with preschoolers who follow month-long themes.
 I gave one example of our schedule focusing on orderliness in yesterday’s post.